Kevin McHugh

-Kevin McHugh (born 19 January 1980) is an Irish former footballer and manager of Finn Harps.
+Kevin McHugh (born 19 January 1980) is an Irish former footballer and manager.
 Considered one of Donegal's best-known sports stars, McHugh is fifth in the all-time League of Ireland goal-scoring list with 174 league goals.

 Career

 McHugh was born in Letterkenny and grew up in the border town of Killea in County Donegal.

 Finn Harps

 McHugh scored and made his debut for Ballybofey-side, Finn Harps, against Fanad United in the League of Ireland Cup as just a novice 17-year-old in August 1998.
 He went on to make 184 appearances for the side, building up a reputation as one of the deadliest forwards in the Irish game by scoring 110 league goals.
 In 2005, the striker became one of just five then-current players to join the 38-strong group of players to have scored 100 or more league goals in the modern era.
 McHugh scored his 99th and 100th League of Ireland goals at Finn Park on 22 October 2005 as Harps thrashed Longford 5-0.

 Despite the relegation of Finn Harps from the League of Ireland Premier Division, McHugh finished third highest scorer in the 2005 season with 13 goals.
 He attracted the attention of other clubs, including Shelbourne and Bohemians, before the beginning of the 2006 season.
 Only Brendan Bradley has scored more goals than McHugh for Finn Harps.
 In his first spell at the club, the Killea man scored 122 goals in 248 games for Harps and was top scorer for the club in six successive seasons from 2000/01 until he left Finn Park in 2005.
 He was top scorer in the First Division three times in a row with Harps.